 Access, review, and comment or “testify” on resolutions in advance of the assembly through the Virtual Reference Committee.

-Please sign all comments with your full name.
-If you list your position or school, note you are doing so in an individual capacity.
-Only list your local section, region or state if you have approval to speak on behalf of that group.
+Please sign all comments with your full name and position.
+In your testimony, note whether you are testifying in an individual capacity or on behalf of a group.
+Only list your school section, region or state if you have approval to speak on behalf of that group.

-The following issues have been identified by your delegates as significant, timely and relevant to medical student advocacy.
+The following issues have been identified as internal policy objectives by your delegates due to their significance, timeliness and relevance to medical student advocacy.
 If you are considering writing a resolution but have not yet settled on a subject, please consider addressing one of the following topics:

 - Pursuing innovative mechanisms to improve medical student wellness and mitigate burnout

 - Cultivating the delivery of equitable health care to diverse patient populations in a dynamic environment, including via promotion of diversity within the medical profession

 - Addressing emergent public health threats with impactful and evidence-based solutions

 2019 Interim Meeting resolution deadlines

 Note: All times Central unless otherwise noted

 Aug.
 13, 2 p.m.: Deadline to post ideas on MSS Open Forum and for authors to share ideas with region delegation chair.